 BC Athletics Training memberships are not eligible for entry in BC Athletics sanctioned events.
 Athletes holding a Training membership can only compete in Junior Development meets from Sept 1st to June 30th as part of a school team that holds a valid BC Athletics School Club/School District membership, or, as an Unattached athlete by paying the BC Athletics "School Day of Event" membership.
-Athletes entering a meet using a School Club/School District membership for a School Day of Event membership must compete under their school name or as Unattached, they cannot compete for their club.
+Athletes entering a meet using a School Club/School District membership for a School Day of Event membership must compete under their school's name or as Unattached, they cannot compete for their club.
 Between July 1st and Aug.
 30th, athletes holding Training memberships may compete for their club in "Twilight" and "All-Comers" meets only, with the purchase of a BC Athletics "Day of Event" membership.

-In order to enter the BC JD Track and Field and Pentathlon Championships athletes must hold a BC Athletics competitive membership.
+In order to enter the BC JD Track & Field and BC JD Pentathlon Championships athletes must hold a BC Athletics competitive membership.
+If the JD Pentathlon is in June the athlete can entered with a Day of Event or School Club/School District membership.